grevolution/SHModelObject/README.md

 ##License

-`SHModalObject` is available under the MIT license.
+`SHModelObject` is available under the MIT license.
 See the LICENSE file for more info.